codersclub/DRKB/kylix/console_debug/index.md

 But if you open the run / parameters dialog you will find an entry called

-\"Use Launcher Application\" that is prefilled with xconsole.
+"Use Launcher Application" that is prefilled with xconsole.
 Just tick this

 option and there you go.